Anees B Chagpar, MD, MSc, MA, MPH, MBA, FACS, FRCS(C)

 ●A landmark multicenter study of 443 patients with early breast cancer demonstrated that the SLND technique could be learned and successfully applied by a diverse group of surgeons spanning private and academic practice [28,29].
 All patients underwent SLND using radiolabeled colloid followed by completion ALND.
 At least one SLN was identified in 98 percent of cases and the predictive value of a negative SLN was 96 percent, with a false negative rate of 11 percent (sensitivity 88 percent).
 More intensive pathologic evaluation of the nodes in false negative cases with deeper sectioning of the sentinel node and immunohistochemical staining increased the yield of occult metastases and led to an overall case conversion rate of 10.3 percent .
 There is little clinical significance of micrometastasis and the contemporary approach is not to perform a completion axillary lymph node dissection.
 (See 'Completion axillary dissection with BCT' below.)

 ●A systematic review, performed by the ASCO expert guidelines panel, included 69 eligible trials of SLND in early stage breast cancer, representing 8059 patients [12,31].
 The SLN was identified using radiocolloid, blue dye, or both.
 SLN identification was successful in 95 percent of patients.
 The false negative rate was 7.3 percent (range 0 to 29 percent).
-The combination of radiocolloid and blue dye resulted in a significantly higher success rate in SLN mapping with a lower false negative rate as compared to blue dye alone.
+The combination of radiocolloid and blue dye resulted in a significantly higher success rate in SLN mapping with a lower false negative rate as compared with blue dye alone.

 ●The NSABP B-32 trial, published after the systematic review, enrolled 5611 breast cancer patients with clinically negative nodes and compared SLND followed by ALND versus SLND followed by ALND only if the SLN was positive [32,33].
 Lymphatic mapping was successful in 97 percent, and the false negative rate was 9.8 percent.
 No significant differences were observed in regional control, overall survival (OS), or disease free survival (DFS) between the groups at a median follow-up of almost eight years [34,35].
 Similar findings were reported from the KiSS study (German Clinical Interdisciplinary Sentinel Study), a trial of 1182 patients randomized to SLND followed by ALND versus SLND followed by ALND only if the SLN was positive .